Health and Safety Policy

 - UNGC Principle 6: we support the elimination of discrimination in respect of employment and occupation

-Human rights and labor standards are included in our supplier performance management system, where Novozymes’ purchasers evaluate suppliers on criteria such as, quality, employee health and safety, human and labor rights and business integrity.
-In addition, we require all our suppliers to comply with our responsible purchasing standards, as well as, when requested, to complete questionnaires.
-Suppliers are also required to accept visits and audits relevant for confirmation of compliance with these standards.
-Our supplier guidelines cover various social and environment aspects including human and labor rights such as the prevention of human trafficking.
+Human rights and labor rights are also included in our supplier performance management system, where Novozymes’ purchasers evaluate suppliers on criteria such as, quality, employee health and safety, human and labor rights and business integrity.
+In addition, we require all contracted suppliers to comply with our responsible purchasing standard which covers human and labor rights aspects as defined by the UN guiding principles.
+In case of a supplier non-conformity, an action plan needs to be established to either correct the supplier non-conformity or to shift supplier.

-We carry out regular human rights impact assessments by involving stakeholders from relevant functional areas, including Sourcing, Quality, Environment & Safety and People & Organization across regions.
-Based on the outcome of the assessments, corrective actions are planned and carried out.
 Our impact assessments are inspired by the UNGPs’ Protect, Respect and Remedy Framework.
-We work continuously on awareness building and improving due diligence processes, and communicate internally on human rights and labor standards via our Intranet and reporting.
+We carry out regular human rights impact assessments by involving stakeholders from relevant functional areas across the regions.
+Based on the outcome of the assessments, the necessary corrective actions are determined and implemented.
+We work continuously on awareness building and improving due diligence processes, and communicate internally on human and labor rights via and reporting.

-Grievance mechanism are in place for both internal (employees) as well as external stakeholders.
+Grievance mechanism are in place for both employees as well as external stakeholders.
 Novozymes has a global ombudsperson as well as regional ombudspersons in each region.
-We also have a global whistleblower hotline, Novozymes' Whistleblower Hotline, which is anonymous and managed by an independent third party.
+We also have a Whistleblower hotline for employees and suppliers to report suspicions of violations of law, including violations of human and labor rights.

 Novozymes position statement on industrial biotechnology